-In my article busting the myth that goldendoodles are non-shedding, I talk about the chances that a goldendoodle will be a heavy or a light shedder.
-While it is true that I got very lucky with Chloe, my F1 goldendoodle who hardly sheds at all, some doodle parents haven’t been so fortunate.
+In our article busting the myth that Goldendoodles are non-shedding, we talk about Goldendoodle shed probability and whether they will be a heavy or a light shedder.
+While it is true that I got very lucky with Chloe, my F1 Goldendoodle who hardly sheds at all, some Doodle parents aren’t so fortunate.

-Goldendoodles tend to shed a lot less than those other breeds, but this shampoo is just as efficient with doods.
+Even though Goldendoodles tend to shed a lot less than other breeds, these shampoos are just as efficient with them.

-Don’t just leave your goldendoodle shed issues up to shampoo alone, though.
-A proper de-shedding tool can help solve shedding issues in a flash and the FURminator deShedding Tool for Dogs fits the bill.
-The FURminator basically works like a rake.
-After shampooing your dog and drying him off, you can use the FURminator to assist with the natural shedding process of your dog.
+Don’t just leave your Goldendoodle shed issues up to shampoo alone, though.
+A proper de-shedding brush, comb, or tool can help solve shedding issues in a flash and the following products fit the bill.

 These various tools will basically work like a rake in your dog’s coat.
 After shampooing your Doodle and drying him off completely, you can use them to assist with the natural shedding process.